 a) Annual fees earned from paying members (subscribers) are billed at the beginning of the financial year.
 More than 95% of the RANZCP's members have been paying fees for five years with no credit issues.
-New members are only raised when they pay their dues and College membership criteria are met.
+New members are only raised when they pay their dues and the RANZCP membership criteria are met.
 Non-payment may lead to suspension from the RANZCP's membership base.

 Any outstanding fees not recoverable are recorded as bad or doubtful debts at year end.
-In 2020 overdue fees were 3.9% of total membership fees.
-Overdue fees (Subscriptions, Trainees, Affiliates and CPD) at year end were \$630,280 (2019: \$510,116).
-The RANZCP is confident of recovering the majority of these outstanding debts in 2021.
+In 2021 overdue fees were 3.7% of total membership fees.
+Overdue fees (Subscriptions, Trainees, Affiliates and CPD) at year end were \$615,536 (2020: \$630,280).
+The RANZCP is confident of recovering the majority of these outstanding debts in 2022.
 Any bad debts are written off as incurred.

-b) Government funding relates to deliverables in relation to College projects.
+b) Government funding relates to deliverables in relation to the RANZCP projects.
 All funding is receivable provided the criteria associated with the deliverables are achieved and debtor invoices are raised at the time all criteria is met.
 The risk of not receiving outstanding government funds is considered to be minimal provided all outcomes as per project deliverables are fulfilled.